Impact of non-standard neutrino-electron interactions on Big Bang Nucleosynthesis: Impact of non-standard interactions on neutrino decoupling

 In order to include the full set of relevant effects in the determination of \( N_{\rm eff} \), we perform a complete numerical computation using the publicly available code \texttt{FortEPiaNO}\footnote{\url{https://bitbucket.org/ahep_cosmo/fortepiano_public}} (Fortran-Evolved Primordial Neutrino Oscillations) \cite{Bennett:2020zkv, Gariazzo:2019gyi}.
 The numerical setup is chosen to ensure high precision, obtaining \( N_{\rm eff} \) with a numerical error below \( 5 \times 10^{-4} \) in the standard scenario, a level of precision sufficient to probe the small effects introduced by non-standard interactions.
-To reach this accuracy, the absolute and relative tolerances for the differential equation solver are set to \( 10^{-6} \).
+To reach this accuracy, the absolute and relative tolerances of the differential equation solver are set to \( 10^{-6} \).
 The neutrino momentum integration is performed using Gauss-Laguerre quadrature with \( N_y = 50 \) momentum bins and a maximum comoving momentum \( y_{\text{max}} = 20 \).
 The initial conditions are set at \( x_{\text{in}} = 0.01 \), corresponding to a temperature much higher than the decoupling scale.
+We compute $\Neff$ from the final neutrino spectra, obtained at $x_\mathrm{fin} = 35$, which corresponds to a temperature $\simeq 0.015 \, \mathrm{MeV}$.

 The results presented in this work for \( N_{\rm eff} \) are analogous to those reported in Ref.~\cite{deSalas:2021aeh}.
-Here, we extend that analysis by exploring a wider region of the NSI parameter space, in order to have an improved picture of the effects on BBN.
-Although a large part of this region is already disfavoured by terrestrial experiments, this will allow us to assess the sensitivity of neutrino decoupling and Big Bang Nucleosynthesis predictions to non-standard interactions in a complementary way and to identify the regions compatible with current cosmological observables.
-In addition, we do not consider the NSI parameters involving muon neutrinos because of the more stringent bounds from terrestrial experiments, see Table \ref{tab:NSIbounds}.
+Here, we extend that analysis by exploring a wider region of the NSI parameter space, in order to obtain a more complete picture of their effects on BBN.
+Although a large part of this region is already disfavoured by terrestrial experiments, this allows us to assess the sensitivity of neutrino decoupling and Big Bang Nucleosynthesis predictions to non-standard interactions in a complementary way and to identify the regions compatible with current cosmological observables.